aksommerville/ra3/README.md

 - - - [ ] Have game open its own server so web client can connect directly, don't pass thru a middleman.
 - [ ] Upgrade method for db content.
 - [x] Migration aid for two running instances across the network.
+- - 2023-11-30T17:17 Migrated to Pi.
+Took about a minute, 1.6 GB transferred.
+Some rom paths get weird, atari7800 and pico8 where i didn't use alphabet directories. whatever.
+- - Full Moon and Full Moon Demo got mixed up, no doubt due to having the same path.
+Fix manually.
+- - Nothing launches.
+Update all launchers and native games via web app.
 - [ ] menu: "corrupted size vs. prev_size" on startup, no idea why. random.
 Has to be either initial HTTP responses or the home/carousel/menubar/gamedetails UI.
 - - 2023-11-26T09:21: Not necessarily the same problem (no error message), but got a failure hundreds of runs after adding startup logs.
 - - - src/menu/mn_main.c:28 Reached end of mn_update, first frame.
 Exit status 0.